damianperreira/bikesharing/citibike_analysis.md

 # Analysis of Rental Bike Opportunity Potential in Des Moines

 # NYC Citi Bike Analysis Summary
-This is a summary of the analytic work that I did with the NYC Citi Bike data.
+This is a summary of the analytic work that I did with the NYC Citi Bike data in comparison to Des Moines population data and potential ridership.

 # Des Moines IA Bike Program Analysis Summary